 My final tip is to slide your pizza off of your pizza pan or baking sheet before you cut it.
 Otherwise, you could damage your pan.
 I usually slide it into a large cutting board, then cut it using a 4″ rolling pizza cutter.
 But, you could use a large knife.

 My “Super Supreme” Pizza

 As I mentioned before, I like a ton of toppings on my pizza.
-Here’s an example of a pizza I made that was well over 1″ thick.
+Here’s an example of a pizza I made that was well over 1″ thick including the toppings.
 It had so many toppings that I had to cook it in three steps.

-First to bake is is the crust with olive oil and garlic as described above.
-Then, I add the cheese, pepperoni, onions, and green peppers, and cook for another seven minutes.
-Finally, I add tomatoes, black olives and mushroom and cook for eight more minutes.
+First to bake is the crust with olive oil and garlic as described above.
+Then, add the cheese, pepperoni, onions, and green peppers, and cook for another seven minutes.
+Finally, add tomatoes, black olives, and mushroom and cook for eight more minutes.
 These baking times could even be extended for a crispier crust.

 That’s it!
 You’re ready to enjoy your Trader Joe’s pizza!
-Let me know how yours turned out!
-What other tips do you have? – Brian
+Let me know how yours turned out! – Brian